Today's Reading | May 31, 2026

 Psalm 31

-Introduction Psalm 31: Today’s psalm begins with the writer expressing trust in God (verses 1–8), followed by a series of laments (verses 9–13), more trust (verse 14), and pleas for deliverance (verses 15–18).
-It concludes with praise (verses 19–24).
-This psalm models how we can bring God our complaints even while we affirm our trust in him.
-Several faith traditions…
+Introduction Psalm 31: Today’s psalm expresses a variety of themes—trust in God (verses 1–8), laments (verses 9–13), trust (verse 14), pleas for deliverance (verses 15–18), concluding with praise (verses 19–24).
+This psalm is an example of voicing complaints while, at the same time, expressing trust in God.
+Several faith traditions include verses 1–5 among the readings at the beginning of…

 READ MORESupport the Bible cause